-ods-core repository contains a build recipe for a central SonarQube instance to which all Jenkins instances send reports to.
-The remainder of this document describes how that setup is done.
+ods-core repository contains a build recipe for a central Nexus instance.
+The remainder of this document describes how that setup is done, and how it can be modified and updated.

-To update SonarQube, the following steps need to be taken:
+To update Nexus, the following steps need to be taken:

 Configure new version